RishmithaRaheem/SimpleFLASKapplication/README.md

 # SimpleFLASKapplication

-This is a simple flask application.
-I created it as a part of learning HTTP and REST API basics.
+A simple flask application that uses python Flask framework in PYTHON.
+This application was created when playing around with HTTP via a Python flask local webserver